There are a lot of terms and expenses to keep track of when you’re buying a home.

 But again, if the answers to your questions cause you to back out of the sale, the seller has lost time and possibly money.
 So a shorter due diligence period is in their interest.
 If you want more time, a due diligence fee can help buy that for you.

 Because the fee is non-refundable, however, think carefully before you include it in your offer.
 And be sure to ask your real estate agent if due diligence fees are common where you’re buying.
 You don’t want to put money at risk if it’s not necessary to compete.

 If you are buying in a place where due diligence fees are common and properties are in demand — an area such as North Carolina’s Research Triangle, for instance — only offer an amount you are prepared to lose.
 If you commit $5,000 in due diligence money because you think you’ve found your dream home, only to discover it’s riddled with problems, you will lose that $5,000 if you cancel the sale.

 In addition to your due diligence fee, if applicable, you will need cash available for home inspections.

-Your lender will schedule an appraisal, and you’ll pay the appraisal fee as part of your closing costs.
+Your lender will schedule an appraisal and, as the buyer, you will typically pay the appraisal fee as part of your closing cost.
 But home inspections are optional (though you should not skip them), so you pay that out of pocket directly to the home inspection company.

 If you have contractors come to the house to give estimates on renovations or repairs you hope to have done on the home, you’ll need to pay any fees they charge directly as well.
 Note that you cannot order any repairs until you own the home, and some contractors offer free estimates.
 But if they charge for estimates, you’re responsible for those costs.